bmguillo/IAM_Tutorial/README.md

 ### Path1 New IAM enabled instance provisioning:

+- Watson Assistant Premium users are allocated 1 premium slot which contain 30 instances.
+For every production Watson Assistant CF service instance create an equivalent IAM-enabled Watson Assistant service instance within the same resource group, then shift the data from the old to the new as instructed below:

 ## Production Service Instances
-1. Provision new instances of a service utilizing RG
+1. Provision new instances of Watson Assistant service utilizing RG
 ![test](https://github.com/bmguillo/IAM_Tutorial/blob/master/img/provnewserv1.png)

 2. Create new Watson Assistant(s) & skill(s)